swagger-api/swagger-ui/docs/customization/plugin-api.md

 #### Wrap-Actions

-Wrap Actions allow you to override the behavior of the action in the system.
+Wrap Actions allow you to override the behavior of an action in the system.

 They are function factories with the signature `(oriAction, system) => (...args) => result`.